-Age is simply the age you can retire and take the pension you've built up in full.
+You do not need to have reached your Normal Pension Age to take your pension.
+Once you've met the two year qualifying period, you can choose to retire and take your pension at any time between age 55 and 75.
+Your Normal Pension Age is simply the age you can retire and take the pension you've built up in full.
 If you choose to take your pension before your Normal Pension Age it will normally be reduced, as it's being paid earlier.
-If you take it later than your Normal Pension Age it's increased because it's being paid later.
+If you take it later than your Normal Pension Age, it's increased because it's being paid later.